JaeNuguid/Kids-Portal-Web-Browser/README.md

 <br>

 - Q: Is Kids Portal a finisehd product?
 - A: No, it is still in its infancy.
-The developers are regulary planning and developing new implementations to further improve the software.
-Hopefully with the help of contributors, Kids Portal may have a very bright future.
+The developers are regulary planning and developing new implementations to further improve the softwar, hopefully with the help of contributors.

 <br>
 <br>